Uniform Inference on High-dimensional Spatial Panel Networks: Empirical Analysis: Spatial Network of Stock Returns

+In particular, the two-step DRGMM estimation procedure described in Section \ref{est} is applied, with $y_{t-1},y_{t-2}$ chosen as the instrumental variables.
+The resulting debiased estimators are $\check\rho=0.2214$ and $\check\beta =0.0012$, with standard errors of 0.0061 and 0.0001.
+Both $\rho^0$ and $\beta^0$ are found to be statistically significant.
+For comparison, we also fit the spatial autoregressive (SAR) model based solely on the observed network structure, using the same moment conditions (i.e., same instruments) for estimation.
+The estimated structural parameters $(\rho^0,\beta^0)$ are 0.3188 and 0.0014, with standard errors of 0.2181 and 0.0001, respectively.
+Notably, our proposed approach identifies a significantly stronger network effect.

-Furthermore, it is of interest to carry out testing on the latent network structure, and the inference theory based on DRGMM enables us to do that formally.
-Following the discussion in Section \ref{check}, we perform individual inference on $H_0^{(j,k)}:\delta_{j,k}=0$ if $w_{j,k}$ is observed to be zero.
-The recovered network structure after hypothesis testings is shown in Figure \ref{network_H}, where a link from $k$ to $j$ indicates $\delta_{j,k}$ is significantly nonzero, i.e., $h_{j,k}$ is nonzero. {We discover that the network accounting for latent link structure is sufficiently different from the pre-specified one.
-The results demonstrate the necessity of accounting for misidentification of the network links when analyzing the risk channels and financial stability within a financial system.}
+Furthermore, it is of interest to test the latent network structure, and the inference theory based on DRGMM provides a formal framework for doing so.
+Following the discussion in Section \ref{check}, we perform individual hypothesis tests on $H_0^{(j,k)}:\delta_{jk}^0=0$ if the preliminary estimator in step 1, $\hat\delta_{jk}$, is found to be non-zero and $w_{jk}$ is observed to be zero.
+A total of 60 edges are considered, and debiasing is applied to the entire vector.
+The recovered network structure after hypothesis testings is shown in Figure \ref{network_H}, where a directed link from $k$ to $j$ indicates that $\delta^0_{jk}$ is significantly non-zero, implying that $h^0_{jk}$ should also be non-zero.

+We find that the recovered network, which accounts for latent link structures, differs substantially from the pre-specified network.
+Notably, the finance and insurance sector emerges as the one with the highest outbound degree centrality, while the most intensive connections are directed towards the manufacturing sector.
+At the individual stock level, Ping An Bank Co., Ltd. (000001.SZ) from the finance and insurance sector has the highest outbound degree centrality, with a value of 23, while ZTE Corporation (000063.SZ) from the manufacturing sector exhibits the highest inbound degree centrality, with a value of 5.
+These results highlight the importance of addressing misspecified network links when analyzing risk channels and financial stability within a financial system.